 Future residents of the planned development will have water service.

 During the Commission’s January 27, 2022, open meeting, the tap fee for Docket No. 50944 was discussed.
 The resulting ruling was to not use the standard residential tap fees agreed to in the settlement and instead include a provision in the tariff to charge for the actual cost of each individual tap.
 Docket No. 50944 is for the Monarch I LP (Monarch) multi-county rate case.
 Monarch is a Class A utility with more than 30,000 customers.
 Currently there are only five Class A utilities regulated in Texas.
 There are many more Class D utilities such as CPR, that are not as large and do not cover more than one county.
-Therefore, there is usually little difference between residential tap installations as the type of ground formations in their service areas and the parts, labor and equipment rental costs do not vary significantly.
+Therefore, there is usually little difference between residential tap installations as the type of ground formations in their service areas and the parts, labor, and equipment rental costs do not vary significantly.
 In the case of CPR, water service will be provided to approximately 150 customers in Smith County.
-The proposed a tap fee for CPR’s customers is based on the average cost of similar investor-owned utilities.
+The proposed tap fee for CPR’s customers is based on the average cost of similar investor-owned utilities.
 As a reference, CPR has proposed a $650.00 tap fee, which is the current approved fee for nearby Lakeshore Utility Company, Inc. I recommend that the proposed tap fee is reasonable with respect to the average tap fee for the requested area and CPR's responses to various requests for information.
 In order to true-up the proposed tap fees and rates, I recommend that CPR file a rate application with actual financial information with the Commission within 18 months from the date service begins per 16 TAC § 24.25(b)(1)(C).

 The Rate Regulation Division will be addressing the cost to customers in a separate memo.